berg8793/gba-mus-ripper/README.md

 Instruments at address1 will be dumped to Bank0, instruments at address2 to Bank1, etc.....

 Flags:

 -v : verbose: Display info about the sound font in text format.
 If -v is followed directly by a file name (as in -vmyfile.txt), info is printed to the specified file instead.

 -s : Sampling rate for samples.
 Default: 22050 Hz

 -gm : Give General MIDI names to presets.
 Note that this will only change the names and will NOT magically turn the soundfont into a General MIDI compliant soundfont.

 -mv : Main volume for sample instruments.
 Range: 1-15.
 Game Boy channels are unaffected.

 IMPORTANT NOTE: You need to leave the included file "psg_data.raw" and "goldensun_synth.raw" INTACT for Sound Font Ripper to work properly.
-If you remove or affect the files in any way, the "old" Game Boy PSG instruments and the Godlen Sun's synth instrument (respecively) won't be dumped at all.
+If you remove or affect the files in any way, the "old" Game Boy PSG instruments and the Golden Sun's synth instrument (respecively) won't be dumped at all.

 == HOWTO: Playback converted MIDIs ==